You can add three different hyperlinks to your article or category page.

 For example, you have an article in English language, which has internal hyperlink(s).
 These internal hyperlinks are directed to the links in the English language.
 When you translate this article to French, all the internal hyperlink(s) are directed to the respective links in the French language.

 Since the hyperlinks are redirected to the respective translated language, there might be a chance for broken links in the knowledge base.

-It is recommended to maintain the same article slug for similar articles across all languages to avoid broken links.
+Maintaining the same article slug for similar articles across all languages is recommended to avoid broken links.

-For example, if you have a getting started article in the English language with slug /getting-started, maintain a similar slug in the German language as /getting-started.
-This is because when you add a redirect rule, the hyperlink URL text for English language is domain_name/en/article_slug and for German language is domain_name/de/article_slug
+For example, if you have a Getting started article in the English language with slug /getting-started, maintain a similar slug in the German language as /getting-started.
+This is because when you add a redirect rule, the hyperlink URL text for English language is docs/en/article_slug and for German language is docs/de/article_slug